Pujitha963/Pandas_ETL_Process/README.md

 1. Created configuration file (config.py) to have the details of mysql database.
 2. Extracted student data from student table in mysql using sqlalchemy.
 3. Transformed data of students - renamed the columns id -> student_id and name -> student_name.
-4. Loaded the trasformed data into csv file.
+4. Loaded the transformed data into csv file.